-- 5.1 In addition to SEA, the council is also required to consider undertaking a Habitats Regulations Assessment (HRA).
+- In addition to SEA, the council is also required to consider undertaking a Habitats Regulations Assessment (HRA).
 HRA is the process used to determine whether a plan or project would have significant adverse effects upon the integrity of internationally designated sites of nature conservation importance, known as European sites or European offshore marine sites.
-The need for a HRA is set out within the Conservation of Habitats and Species Regulations 2010 (which transposed EC Habitats Directive 92/43/EEC). - 5.2 A HRA screening of the SPG was undertaken in accordance with the Habitats Regulations with the following conclusions made: - The SPG is primarily a guidance document and is not considered to alter the strategic policy framework; - It does not present new policies or proposals and serves only to expand on the existing policies in the JLDP relating to the provision of housing for local people locations in the Plan Area; - The relevant policies of the JLDP in the SPG have already been subject to HRA; - The SPG is not a rigid land use allocation but sets the broad planning context and development principles associated with the provision of an appropriate mix of housing - The SPG does not introduce new proposals of a type and/or scale outside the parameters of the JLDP, or amend any of the proposed mitigation measures agreed; - The primary effect or impact of the SPG will be facilitating sustainable development throughout the Plan Area.
-The guidance aims to tackle imbalance within specific housing markets within the Plan Area and to maintain and strengthen vulnerable communities.
-It aims to expand opportunities within housing markets where there are sever problems and ensure a provision of units that meet the community needs. - 5.3 The Council concluded that there will be no significant adverse impact on the integrity of Natura 2000 sites as a direct result of the SPG, and therefore, considers that the Local Market Housing SPG will not require full appropriate assessment under the Habitats Regulations.
+The need for a HRA is set out within the Conservation of Habitats and Species Regulations 2010 (which transposed EC Habitats Directive 92/43/EEC). - 5.2 A HRA screening of the SPG was undertaken in accordance with the Habitats Regulations with the following conclusions made: - The SPG is primarily a guidance document and is not considered to alter the strategic policy framework; - It does not present new policies or proposals and serves only to expand on the existing policies in the JLDP relating to the provision of affordable housing in sustainable locations in the Plan Area. - The relevant policies of the JLDP in the SPG have already been subject to HRA; - The SPG is not a rigid land use allocation but sets the broad planning context and development principles associated with providing affordable housing; - The SPG does not introduce new proposals of a type and/or scale outside the parameters of the JLDP, or amend any of the proposed mitigation measures agreed; - the primary effect or impact of the SPG will be facilitating sustainable development throughout the Plan Area.
+The SPG itself will not have any adverse impacts on the environment.
+Rather it will help to address environmental problems by ensuring affordable housing is designed to a high standard, is compliant with relevant Building regulations requirements and is appropriately located to promote sustainable living for occupants. - 5.3 The Council concluded that there will be no significant adverse impact on the integrity of Natura 2000 sites as a direct result of the SPG, and therefore, considers that the Affordable Housing SPG will not require full appropriate assessment under the Habitats Regulations.